 Newcastle is a compact city and is easy to travel around.
-The University is situated in the city center and most other destinations are within a 15-minute walking distance.
+The University is situated in the city center and most of the city is within a 15-minute walking distance.
 Most of the Loyola Center accommodations are just a short walk to campus and the city center.
-Students that live in accommodations that is not in walking distance from the campus and city center will be provided with an unlimited city bus pass.
-This will make getting around the city and university easy and convenient.
-Newcastle is also home to a modern underground Metro system, linking the city center to the suburbs and the coast.
+Newcastle also has a modern underground Metro system, linking the city center to the suburbs and the coast.
 Newcastle International Airport offers flights to the U.K., Ireland, Europe, and beyond.
 Students have easy access to the rest of the country by road, rail, and air, with London only three hours away by train and Edinburgh only one and a half hours by train.

-Newcastle is home to the Metro Radio Arena which regularly hosts some of the biggest names in international music, including Rihanna, Bryan Adams, Arctic Monkeys, and many more.
+Newcastle is home to the Metro Radio Arena which regularly hosts some of the biggest names in international music, including Rihanna, Katy Perry, John Legand, and many more.
 The city’s three other music venues, O2 Academy, Sage Gateshead, and Newcastle City Hall, offer a variety of genres and music styles.
 There are also three cinemas in the city showing the latest Hollywood blockbusters and independent films from around the world.

 Food and Drink

-Newcastle is home to many international chains (and even some USA favorites!) such as TGI Fridays and Pizza Hut.
+Newcastle has a diverse array of restaurants offering foods from around the world.
 It is also home to Chinatown, one of the most popular areas to eat, with many all-you-can-eat buffets and takeout restaurants, suitable for all budgets.
 The city is also home to Greek, Indian (a British favorite), Italian, Japanese, Lebanese, Mexican, Persian, Spanish, Thai, Turkish, and Vietnamese restaurants.
 In Newcastle there is something for every palate.

 Newcastle United is one of the most famous soccer (football in the U.K.) teams in the country, playing in the Premier League.
 On game days, more than 50,000 fans come into the city for the game at St. James' Park.
-The team currently has world-famous players such as Jonas Gutierrez, and Yohan Cabaye.
 The soccer fame of Newcastle doesn’t stop with the home team, though.
 In 2012 it was also host to some of the Olympic Games, drawing people from around the world and creating a truly international atmosphere.

 The city is also home to the rugby union team, the Newcastle Falcons, and one of the most successful basketball teams in the country, the Newcastle Eagles.
 There is also an international athletics stadium in Gateshead and the Durham County Cricket Club plays home games at Emirates International Cricket Ground in nearby Chester-Le-Street.